-Join Adam Wilbert for an in-depth discussion in this video Formatting the form, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Formatting the form, part of Access 2007: Forms and Reports.

 In the last movie we looked at how we can add references to our data tables…using the Field List and how we can arrange fields within our form.…Now let's turn our attention to formatting.…The Design tab has many of the common formatting options that you might…recognize from other programs such as Word or Excel.…We are going to continue working with the Employee Directory.…I have gone ahead and saved it with the name Employee Directory, and we will…switch into Design view.…On the Design tab of the Ribbon, we have got all of our Formatting options.…Let's go ahead and format our objects, and we can start with this first name field.…